Water consumption at Nammo propellant plant cut in half with Adven’s energy solution

 Energy is produced for Nammo as a service, meaning Adven takes care of the energy production and investments.

 “The fact that Adven provides the whole package as a service had an impact into our decision to partner with the company.
 They maintain the plant without us not having to worry about it.
 It was important for us that we did not have to finance the investment; instead, Adven makes the investment and we have a long-term agreement with them,” Heikkilä explains.

 Adven has implemented two closed water cycle projects for Nammo.
 Substantial volumes of water from Lake Siikajärvi, which is located near the Nammo plant, are used for cooling in various stages of the process.
 During the cooling process, the cooling water warms up, after which the water has been released back into the water system.

 The first project to reduce water consumption was carried out in 2016.
-It involved closing the cooling water cycle and led to more than a 30 per cent reduction in water consumption.
+It involved closing the acid rectification plant’s cooling water cycle and led to more than a 30 per cent reduction in water consumption.
 In 2019, the ether plant’s cooling water cycle was closed, which reduced water consumption further by a third.

 Less water is now taken from Lake Siikajärvi: thanks to these projects, Nammo’s water consumption is currently less than half of what it was in 2015.

-“the same water circulates in the cooling system, and less additional water is needed.
+“In a closed water cycle, the same water circulates in the cooling system, and less additional water is needed.
 The cooling water is cooled in between the stages and the heat is recovered,” explains Adven’s Account Manager, Jari Ojala.

 The recovered heat is processed for use in the area’s district heating network, whereas before it was wasted.
 The amount of heat recovered corresponds to the energy consumption of 250 single-family homes.
 At the same time, the solutions reduce Nammo’s overall energy consumption.